Krystal logo

 What Is Krystal?

-Krystal is a quick-service restaurant franchise featuring specialty hamburgers and hotdogs, chicken sandwiches, french fries, shakes, ice cream and breakfast items.
-Franchisees operate from approved retail sites, including traditional restaurant locations and non-traditional locations such as premises within other primary businesses, shared host facilities, or institutional and similar settings.
+Krystal is a quick-service franchise specializing in specialty hamburgers and hotdogs, chicken sandwiches, french fries, shakes, ice cream, and breakfast items.
+Franchisees operate Krystal Businesses using the System from approved retail locations, including traditional restaurants and non-traditional locations that may be located within another primary business or host facility and may offer limited menu items.

 Krystal Franchise: Pros and Cons